sqlanywhere/node-sqlanywhere/README.md

 });
 ```
 ##Direct Statement Execution
 Direct statement execution is the simplest way to execute SQL statements.
-The only input parameter is the SQL command to be executed.
-Generally we return the statement execution results using callbacks.
+The inputs are the SQL command to be executed, and an optional array of positional arguments.
+The result is returned using callbacks.
 The type of returned result depends on the kind of statement.

 ####DDL Statement